bas-rustenburg/ace-presentation/ace.rst

 * They benefit from Moore's law, with increased computational efficiency each year

+* Allows for a *fail fast, fail cheaply* methodology for designing drugs
     * Drugs that do not bind the intended target can fail earlier, without a huge R&D investment

-* Allows for a *fail fast, fail cheaply* methodology for designing drugs
+* Ability to study hypothetical small molecules

 .. note::
   For instance,